-Megan Burnett, B.S., M.F.A., Director of Theatre Program, Associate Professor
+Megan Burnett, B.S., M.F.A., Associate Professor

 Megan holds a Bachelor of Science in Radio-TV-Film Production from Texas Christian University, and a Master of Fine Arts in Theatre from the

 University of Louisville.
 She received graduate theatre training at Oklahoma City University, working under famed opera and music theatre director Carveth Osterhaus before moving to Louisville and receiving her MFA in 1991.
 Megan was an

 English Speaking Union Teacher Scholar, taking the “Teaching Shakespeare through Performance” course at Shakespeare’s Globe Theatre in London in 2004.
 She served as a Japan Fulbright Memorial Fund participant 2005, studying

 Kabuki, Noh and Bunraku as well as Japanese education practices in Tokyo and Hiroshima.
 Megan co-founded a theatre training school for adults: StageLab: Ongoing Training for Theatre Artists, and she was a co-founder and board member of

 The Pleiades Theatre Company.
 Ms Burnett received the Alice Lloyd College Campus Leadership and Excellence in Teaching Award in 2012.
 She is a 2014 recipient of a Post-Doctoral Faculty Fellowship from the Appalachian College Association.

 Megan has worked in all aspects of radio, video production, film and theatre.
 She produced three radio drama productions for WMMT, a division of Appalshop and WWJD, Alice Lloyd College’s radio station.
 She directs for Jenny Wiley Theatre

 in Kentucky, Indiana, Florida, Texas and Oklahoma, and she also performs in her nationally touring production of a one-woman show, Shame the Devil!
 An Audience with Fanny Kemble.

 Megan’s research interests include women in theatre, children’s theatre, Teaching Shakespeare through Performance, Kabuki theatre, and researching women to create plays about them.
 Right now she is researching Mattie Griffith Browne,

 as the Women of the Settlement Schools of Eastern Kentucky.
 Megan has presented papers and panels at the Southeastern Theatre Conference, Ohio Valley History Conference: Mattie Griffith Browne, Kentucky Abolitionist, Women of the Settlement

 Schools of Eastern Kentucky, JFK and the Power of Speech, Kentucky Theatre Association, and the Shakespeare in Contemporary Performance Symposium at Appalachian State University: 2014 ALC’s Caudill Players: A Model for Performing

 Shakespeare in Appalachia.

 Most recently Megan published, produced and directed the play Alice Lloyd College: A Light Unto the Mountains.
 This was a devised script based on oral archives at ALC.
 National premiere in Washington, D.C. in 2013.
-Performed there
+Performed there and in Maryland,

-and in Maryland, Virginia, Kentucky, Tennessee, Florida, North Carolina.
+Virginia, Kentucky, Tennessee, Florida, North Carolina.